praveenPankaj78/CodeLineEstimator/README.md

 # Set up and Running
 1)Just clone the repository and import the file as a maven project in STS(Spring Tool Suite), IntelliJ or Eclipse etc which supports spring.
-2) run mvn clean install from terminal to build it once
+2) run mvn clean install from terminal to build it once.
-3) Run as Spring Boot Application
+3) Run as Spring Boot Application.
 4) The service will start in URL: localhost:8080
 5) Make client request with postman as shown below.

 # URL
 localhost:8080